WappstarsBV/Restaurant-theme-simple/README.md

 * Fonts are included on the top of file style.scss located in src/scss
 * Change fonts in src/scss/variables-site/_typography.scss

-This is what you get:
+### This is what you get if you use default settings:

 ![Alt text](homepage.jpg?raw=true "Homepage")